googleapis/googleapis/code-samples/README.md

 cd gapic-docs-samples/
 ```

-You will be working in 2 different folders of this repository:
+You will be working in 2 directories of this repository:

- - [`google/cloud/language/v1beta2/`][Natural Language Dir] – this contains the `.proto` files and `gapic.yaml` file for the [Natural Language v1beta2 API][Natural Language v1beta2]
+ - [`google/cloud/language/v1beta2/`][Natural Language Dir] – contains the API definition and configuration files for the [Natural Language API][Natural Language v1beta2].
- - [`code-samples/`][Code Samples Dir] – this is where generated samples will be output & contains scripts for generating samples & more
+ - [`code-samples/`][Code Samples Dir] – this is where generated samples will be output & contains scripts for generating samples & more.

 ### 🔍 Understanding Configuration Files